How to Avoid Enabling Your Child’s Addiction

 Here are some tips to make the process easier:

 - Get peer support – There are peer support groups out there for family members that give a forum to discuss issues and vent emotions.
-By listening to others’ experiences and sharing your own, you can get useful advice and the vital support you need to help your child.
+Start by listening to others’ experiences and sharing your own.
+You can get useful advice and the vital support you need to help your child.

-- Talk openly to your child about change – By opening a two-way dialogue with your child about the behaviors he or she should change, you can help to foster an honest and open environment with a positive focus.
+- Talk openly to your child about change – Open a two-way dialogue with your child about the behaviors he or she should change.
+You can help to foster an honest and open environment with a positive focus.
 Make clear limits, remain positive, and avoid arguments while discussing issues.

 - Work together – A focused approach between all family members is the only way to succeed.
-However, if each person limits the amount of time he or she spends with the addicted individual, the less pressured and manipulated he or she will feel.
+Each person should limit the amount of time he or she spends with the addicted individual.
+The individual will feel less pressure and manipulation.

 - Let the police get involved – Many behaviors linked to addiction are illegal, from stealing drugs, alcohol or money to driving while intoxicated.
 Even if you have the ability and the finances to help your child to overcome the legal consequences of his or her actions, you should resist the temptation to get involved.